84 spaces on the Diploma course available

 Students must study four elective courses in the second semester.
 After making an initial choice when they enrol, students will be given an opportunity to find out more about the elective courses before making their final choice in November.

 The course will build on the knowledge and experience students gained from the core Litigation course.
 The course will cover: the conduct of two case scenarios which will involve preparation and conduct of both a debate and a proof; client interviews; precognition taking; preparation of different types of civil pleadings; students will practice by role play the skills required to prepare and conduct civil cases in the sheriff court; summary cause and small claims procedures.

 Advanced Criminal Litigation

 As an elective choice the course will attract students wishing to pursue a legal career in this area of specialism either in private legal practice, in public legal services or the Crown Prosecution Service.
 The design of the course is to deliver teaching in a small interactive group where participation, role play and verbal feedback are key features.
-Video recording will be used as a key teaching tool.
 There will be opportunities for students to observe and critique demonstrations of advocacy skills.

 The course will cover: the oil and gas licensing regime; the broader context within which the oil and gas industry operates; Joint Operating Agreements; exclusivity agreements; Joint Bidding Agreements; exclusion/indemnity clauses and risk allocation; access to infrastructure; renewable and planning issues; servitudes; health & safety and the environment qualifying disclosures and protected disclosures; the legal framework concerning decommissioning; the role of the media with particular reference to the Brent Spar incident; the regulatory issues and responsibilities in the event of an oil rig disaster.
 Key skills will also be covered such as communication with clients, drafting, negotiation, and transaction based research.